Hurricane Irma cancels local events | Sarasota | Your Observer

-Due to potential severe weather, some local events have been postponed or canceled.
+Due to potential severe weather, some local offices and organizations have been closed and their events and services have been postponed or canceled.

-With Hurricane Irma nearing Florida, some upcoming local events have been canceled or postponed in anticipation of severe weather.
+With Hurricane Irma nearing Florida, some upcoming local events have been canceled or postponed.
+Several offices and services are also closed or canceled in anticipation of severe weather.

 Thursday, Sept.
 7